- Have any question?

-The standing program is designed to meet the needs of residents who are able to stand for limited periods, but may require supervision for walking.
+The semi-seated exercise program is designed to meet the needs of residents who are able to stand for limited periods, but may require supervision for walking.
 They allow clients to access a structured, exercise program that doesn’t require them to be standing for the entire class.

 The exercises target various areas of fitness, such as motor skill, muscle endurance, joint range of motion, and cardiovascular endurance.
 The six classes are divided up into two groups of three, and can be used as step-by-step progressions to span the level of function between standing and walking.
 In other words, for residents with rehabilitative potential, the program aims to progress them from standing to the ability to commence functional walking retraining.
 For residents with limited rehabilitative potential, they can be used to maintain function.
 The colours are arranged as a rainbow, progressing in the following order: Purple, Blue, Green, Yellow, Orange, and Red.
 The classes are thematic, with each class employing a different piece of equipment (or combinations of these) to work on a particular component of fitness.

 The cool colours (Purple, Blue, and Green) use one piece of equipment each, whereas the warm colours (Yellow, Orange, and Red) use two pieces of equipment for extra challenge (please refer to the exercise class for further details).